Keerthivelaga/EasyWash/README.md

 - Add/edit/delete washing machines and their status.
 - View all users, bookings, and manage maintenance schedules.

-#### 📄 Export and Reports:
-- Admins can export booking history in Excel/CSV format.
-- Sort and filter columns for efficient data management.

 ---

 ### 🧑‍💻 Technologies Used